precice/precice.github.io/pages/community/precice-workshop-2022.md

     <p>Funding open-source research software such as preCICE in a sustainable manner is a challenge.
 Moreover, during the past year, the amount of support requests and collaborations has reached the manageable limit of the preCICE core team.
 We are introducing a preCICE support program to solve both issues – such that you can support preCICE and, thus, we can support you in a better and more reliable way.
 In this talk, we step you through our thought process that led to the program and discuss its funding and support options.</p>
     </details>

-* 14:30 - 15:00 CET Speakers in breakout rooms for Q&A
+* 14:30 - 15:00 CET Speakers in separate rooms for Q&A
 * 15:00 - 15:30 CET Break (Offline)
 * 15:30 - 17:00 CET preCICE Course I (Main Hall)